copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 20**

-- (Tampa, FL -- 11:14 PM Man with a gun call) 911 Communication Center -- A call comes in to 911 by a black woman screaming that a man is after her with a gun and hangs up.
-District 2 -- Officer Jason Tkach takes the call to the 1600 block at River Cove.
+- (Tampa, FL -- 11:14 PM Man with a gun call) 911 Communication Center -- A
+  call comes in to 911 by a black woman screaming that a man is after her with a gun and hangs up.
+- District 2 -- Officer Jason Tkach takes the call to the 1600 block at River Cove.
 Before she can say where she is the phone goes dead.
+- Tire thieves
-Tire thieves; a car contains crack cocaine; liquor-store incident.
+- a car contains crack cocaine
+- liquor-store incident.
 - Fort Worth, TX
 - Tampa, FL